Regina Chukwu

-Regina Chukwu is a Nigerian Actor, film producer and director.
+Regina Chukwu (born 23 March 1980) is a Nigerian actor, film producer and director.

 Early life and education

-Regina Chukwu who was born (on 23rd of March 1980) in Iyana Ipaja, Lagos, but she is from the Eastern part of Nigeria, Enugu State.
-She attended Alimosho Primary and Grammar School before she later proceeded to Lagos State Polytechnic.
+Chukwu was born in Iyana Ipaja, Lagos, but she is from Enugu State, Nigeria.
+She attended Alimosho Primary and Grammar School before proceeding to Lagos State Polytechnic.

 Personal life

-She was married two decades ago and is blessed with two precious children, a boy and a girl.
-Tragically, her husband succumbed to a long-term illness just four years into their marriage, leaving her to navigate life as a single parent.
+Chukwu married in her early 20s and has two children, a son and a daughter.
+Her husband died of tuberculosis three years into the marriage.